Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/duplicating/spin.rst

 .. figure:: /images/Spin2.jpg
    :width: 300px

-   Glass profile, top view in Edit mode, just before spinning.
+   Glass profile, top view in Edit Mode, just before spinning.

 Place the cursor along the center of the profile by selecting one of the vertices along the center, and snapping the 3D cursor to that location with :menuselection:`Mesh --> Cursor --> Selection`.
-(Glass profile, top view in *Edit mode*, just before spinning) shows the wine glass profile from top view, with the cursor correctly positioned.
+(Glass profile, top view in *Edit Mode*, just before spinning) shows the wine glass profile from top view, with the cursor correctly positioned.